cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Tested on WooCommerce 7.1.0.

 = 1.44.0 - 29/09/2022 =
-* Added a new line break at the end of each xml row to make a more readable xml feed and prevent large text lines.
+* Added a new line break at the end of each XML row to make a more readable XML feed and prevent large text lines.
 * Added an utf8 check to CDATA string conversion.
 * Fixed an issue where it was not possible to add a filter to the "strip tags" change value option.
 * Added an "html entity decode" option to the change value options.